pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 > This guide covers a range of issues that may arise with Amazon orders and provides instructions on how to handle them.

 ## Verify the Amazon Order
-> **Prior to handling the ticket, it is essential to verify whether an Amazon order is FBA or FBM.**
+> **Prior to handling the ticket, it is essential to verify whether an Amazon order is FBA (Fulfillment by Amazon) or FBM (Fulfillment by Merchant).**

 There are 2 types of Amazon orders: FBA & FBM.